yasircoskun/yasircoskun.github.io/contents/tips/HackStuff/XSS/xss_via_markdown.md

 ### XSS via Markdown

-Just keep in mind if you can inject a markdown you can inject it in javascript.
+Note that if you can inject a markdown, you can inject javascript as well.

 for example look [here](https://codebeautify.org/markdown-viewer)